quintindk/devops-voyager/azure/README.md

   --network-plugin=azure
 ```

-You should then install the Kubectl command and get the credentials.s
+You should then install the Kubectl command and get the credentials.

 ```shell
 az aks install-cli